jxxcarlson/scripta-compiler/mkdocs/docs-scripta-compiler/differential-compiler.md

-# Differential Parser
+# Differential Compilation

-Differential parsing is an optimization used to speed up recompilation of large inputs.
+Differential compilation is an optimization used to speed up recompilation of large inputs.
 Since parsing is the most expensive part of the compiler pipeline, the idea is to only re-parse what has been changed after an edit.